Deltares/Koswat/docs/reference/koswat_strategies.md

 A cluster represents a measure that its "selected" for a series of continuous locations.
 This means locations that are next to each other sharing the same measure type (`Type[ReinforcementProfileProtocol]`).

 ##### Clustering example
-Simplified representation for a traject with 10 locations:
+Simplified representation for a traject with 10 locations.
+This example is also tested in the `tests.strategies.order_strategy.py` test file.
 ```json
 {
     "SoilReinforcement": [